Smoke alarms

 • operate when tested; and

-• be interconnected with every other smoke alarm in the dwelling so all activate together; and
+• be interconnected so all other smoke alarms in the dwelling activate together; and

-• be either hardwired or powered by a non-removable 10-year battery.
+• be either hardwired or powered by a non-removable 10-year battery; and

 • in each bedroom; and